 How Does Nvidia Image Scaling Work

-This feature that takes the image from a smaller input resolution and with directional upscaling and a subtle sharpening outputs an image that appears to be of enhanced resolution, ultimately boosting in-game FPS.
+This feature that takes the image from a smaller input resolution and with directional upscaling and a gentle sharpening outputs an image that appears to be of improved resolution, ultimately boosting in-game FPS.

 Until now, this characteristic has not been used regularly, but as of November 2021, this image-enhancing technology has been updated to use a so-called 6-tap filter with four directional scaling, as explained in Nvidia’s blog post.
-Reportedly this new update will bring a considerable FPS boost at a lower cost on quality.
+Reportedly this latest update will bring a substantial FPS boost at a lower cost on quality.

 How To Enable Nvidia Image Scaling